knative/docs/docs/install/Knative-with-Gloo.md

 [Gloo](https://gloo.solo.io) is a popular open-source Envoy control plane and API gateway built for Kubernetes (and other platforms).

 Gloo provides a complete gateway replacement for Istio and supports the full Knative Ingress spec.
-Choose Gloo as a lightweight option that requires less resource usage and operational overhead compared to Istio.
+Choose Gloo if you don't require a service mesh in your cluster and want a lightweight alternative that requires less resource usage and operational overhead.

 ## Before you begin